 Is it safe to travel to Eugene?

-If you travel to the Eugene area from other locations in the United States, we encourage you to follow the CDC guidelines for travel within the United States.
+If you travel to the Eugene area from other locations in the United States, we encourage you to follow the CDC guidelines for travel within the United States [en Español].

 If you are traveling to campus from outside of the US, please refer to guidance from International Student and Scholar Services.

 I am an international student.
-Can I come back to campus for fall term?
+Can I come back to campus?

-International Student and Scholar Services (ISSS) will help international students make plans for the fall term.
-More information is available with fall 2020 guidance for continuing students.
+International Student and Scholar Services (ISSS) will help international students make plans for the fall and winter terms.
+More information is available in guidance for continuing students.

 Traveling from Eugene